KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/obscure.rst

    Obscure effect panel and results (default settings)

 Use the handles on the red rectangle\ [1]_ in the Project Monitor to change the size: use the center handle to move the rectangle around.

+The `Align` buttons can be used to align the red rectangle wih the left, vertical center, right, top, horizontal center, bottom edge of the clip, respectively.
+You can also adjust to original size, adjust to and center in frame, fit width, and fit height.

 .. rst-class:: clear-both